Counseling for, with, and on behalf of Teenage Girls

 I do not take insurance, but I can provide a superbill that you can send to your insurance.

 Every teenage girl is unique and has different needs.
 If after the initial consultation, it seems like we might not be a match, I am happy to provide referrals.
-Asheville has a robust network of therapists, and I would be glad to help your family find the best person for your needs.

 Schedule your free 15-minute phone consultation today.